 Kurudumale is located in the Kolar district of Karnataka and is a well known pilgrim spot.
 The Ganesha idol at Kurudumale is regarded as a very powerful one and legend states that the idol was personally installed by the triumvirate of Gods Shiva, Brahma and Vishnu.
 The temple was built around the idol by the Vijayanagara kings.

-Kurudumale is at a distance of 100 kilometers from Bangalore airport and is easily accessible by road.
+Kurudumale is at a distance of 118 km from Bangalore airport and is easily accessible by road.